Almonds and Olivez

 ‘Green Blood’ (Chlorophyll), has a long history of being used as a medicine to manage certain ailments such as wound healing (Dashwood, 1997), neutralizing infections as well as its ability to get rid of parasitic infections (author – a study of wheatgrass).
 It was also well known then for its therapeutic uses, providing anti-inflammatory support for the body (Bower, 1947, Lorato et al. 1970) as well as acting as an internal deodorant for the body (Young et al. 1980).

-It can also help the body to become more alkaline and thus warding off diseases.
+It can also help the body to become more alkaline, thus warding off diseases.
 It also provides the body with major macronutrients such as proteins, carbohydrates, and the necessary fats (Mujariya & Bodla, 2012).
 As such, research contends that its major effects on the human body pertain to its ability to purify the blood, detoxify the liver, and cleanse the colon (Mujariya & Bodla, 2012).

 Wheatgrass and its Rich Nutrient Profile

 One of the benefits of wheatgrass that is reiterated throughout this post is its many rich nutrients.
-Research denotes that it is packed with nutrients such as vitamins A, B. C, E, and K as well as some B vitamins (Mujariya & Bodla, 2012).
-Other nutrients of wheatgrass include MSM, proteins, enzymes and minerals such as iron, calcium, potassium, zinc and magnesium (Mujariya & Bodla, 2012).
+Research denotes that it is packed with nutrients such as vitamins A, B, C, E, and K as well as some B vitamins (Mujariya & Bodla, 2012).
+Other nutrients of wheatgrass include Methylsulfonylmethane (MSM), proteins, enzymes and minerals such as iron, calcium, potassium, zinc and magnesium (Mujariya & Bodla, 2012).
 Wheatgrass is also said to have over seventeen (17) forms of amino acids, most of them essential (Bito et. al. 2020).

 These nutrients are important to our overall health and well-being.
 Take, for example, vitamin A is essential for eye health and thus may help to improve eye health.
 It is said to also help to nourish the hair and skin.
 On the other hand, the B-vitamins help the body to convert food into energy, help with the creation of healthy skin and cells etc. (Combs, G.G.
 (2012).
 Vitamin C helps to strengthen the immune system, healthy teeth, and gums.

 It is also considered a natural antibiotic (Mujariya & Bodla, 2012).
-Vitamin E is a potent antioxidant and may be able to protect the heart, Vitamin K. while MSM or sulfur helps to detoxify the body as well as help the body to properly absorbs nutrients (Mujariya & Bodla, 2012).
+Vitamin E is a potent antioxidant and may be able to protect the heart, Vitamin K. while MSM or sulfur helps to detoxify the body as well as help the body to properly absorb nutrients (Mujariya & Bodla, 2012).
 Additionally, proteins are essential for muscular strength and the overall structure of the body while enzymes, which are a digestive element, help with the proper overall digestion and thus with one’s overall health.

 You can read more on vitamins and minerals in these articles: